Thinkful-Ed/virtual-pet/README.md

 ```

 Functions are values, but not in quite the same way as the preceding data types.
 Whereas numbers, strings, Booleans, null, and undefined all represent a discrete, specific value, a *function* describes a thing that's a bit hard to pin down: a set of instructions that can be run elsewhere.
 These instructions can create, manipulate and reference the simple data types described above.

-Like any other object, a function can be passed around your code, assigned to a variable, etcetera.
-You can write a set of instructions once, and invoke or call that set of instructions elsewhere in your code.

-We'll explore functions in depth later in this unit.

 ### objects